 Created on January 9th, 2015.
 Last updated on January 9th, 2015.

 To all those who have, or had, some interest in projected moving images, past and present.

 Perhaps you’re already connected with today’s cinema, technical or otherwise, but have an interest in vinage equipment, or you have been retired from the business so long, you would wish to revist “the good old days”.

 Take hear and consider joining The Projected Picture Trust and help preserve the magic of cinema.
 Apart from equipment restoration, the Trust provides help and assitance to non-commercial community cinemas and museums exhibiting film related artefacts.

 The Museum of Cinema Technology has perhaps, the largest colleciton of all types of film equipment in the UK.
 The Data Archive within the musuem holds over 3000 items including technical manuals, film related documents, press cuttings etc. Membership of the PPT will give you access to these amenities as well as the collections with the Trust’s regions.

 Created on February 19th, 2012.
-Last updated on June 30th, 2012.
+Last updated on February 21st, 2014.

 Copyright © Peter J Knight